langflow-ai/langflow/scripts/aws/README.md

 # Deploy Langflow on AWS

+**Duraration**: 30 minutes

+## Introduction
-In this tutorial, you will learn how to deploy langflow on AWS using CDK.
+In this tutorial, you will learn how to deploy langflow on AWS using AWS Cloud Development Kit (CDK).
 This tutorial assumes you have an AWS account and basic knowledge of AWS.

 The architecture of the application to be created: